aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/remove-duplicate-substrings/_index.md

 The Repeat Substring Cleaner API removes duplicate substrings within individual cells of an Excel range while preserving cell formatting, data validation, and other workbook structures.
 It processes each cell independently, keeping only the first occurrence of each duplicate substring.

-**Prerequisites** – To use this API you must have an active Aspose Cloud account, a valid JWT access token, and the workbook you wish to process uploaded to Aspose Cloud storage or included in the request payload.

 ### **Data Source Options**